 Recurrent (refresher) Training

-2023 Refresher (‘recurrent’) training is tentatively scheduled for October 16-18 – revisit this page for updates.
-We’re taking names of those who are interested – email morris@sheffield.com.
+2024 Refresher (‘recurrent’) training has not been scheduled for 2024 – revisit this page for updates.

 For Sheffield & non-Sheffield FAA Aircraft Dispatcher graduates.